hackervera/tjgillies.github.com/_posts/2009-08-26-moving-to-dallas.markdown

 ---
-title: samsoff.es - Moving to Dallas
+title: Moving to Dallas
+layout: post
 ---

 I'm moving to Dallas.
 For real.
 I know I've said I'm moving here and there over the past few months, but I already have a place to live and such in Dallas so it's official this time.